 Other young writers on the-latest were helped to get work experience on top publications like The Guardian and Time Out.

-This website’s editor Marc Wadsworth said: “We’re proud to have been an incubator for such amazing talent and through the Journalism for All courses and other training we do look forward to helping to create other success stories.”
+The-latest's editor Marc Wadsworth said: “We’re proud to have been an incubator for such amazing talent and through the Journalism for All courses and other training we do look forward to helping to create other success stories.”

 He added: “It just goes to show the value and worth of quality citizen journalism as a global movement that’s gives a voice to the voiceless – especially in these troubled times of Trump and Brexit.”